Inputting Japanese text in Linux and some BSDs

 There doesn't seem to yet be an fcitx-config so if using it I use what has been the simplest method for me.
 I startx and run fcitx -d -r.
 I then kill X and go into ~/.config/fcitx/profile.
 There is a long, long list of currently enabled input managers. all marked False.
 One of the first is anthy, right after the fcitx-keyboard entry.
 Change the anthy:False to anthy:True.
 Once again startx and run fcitx -d -r.
 Now if you hit ctl+space, you should be able to input Japanese.
 Again, if you use RH's preferred Gnome, you can, instead, use their article linked above.
 In Gnome, it works without problems.

-RHEL9 and clones haven't been out that long.
+RHEL9 and clones don't have fcitx.
 There is, right now, no rpm for fcitx or fcitx-anthy (or fcitx-kkc).
 There is an ibus-anthy available.
 There is a request for an fcitx package on bugzilla.
 The original request was from 2017, I just updated it in June of 2022, asking for fcitx for RHEL9 and friends.

 There is a flathub flatpak package for fcitx5 and an addon for mozc, but I haven't tried it at time of writing.
 If I do, I'll update.